 Greater Visibility into Bots

 As with any online business, gaining greater visibility into the traffic coming to its website was a huge benefit for U.S. News.
 According to Kupferman, “gaining insight into who’s crawling your site is really interesting.
 Even in monitor-mode, you learn so much about where your traffic is coming from.”
-Having greater visibility into bot traffic —easily and in real-time through the Akamai Luna Control Center —helped U.S. News better understand how the content it creates is being consumed by other third parties.
+Having greater visibility into bot traffic —easily and in real-time through the Akamai Control Center —helped U.S. News better understand how the content it creates is being consumed by other third parties.

 Scaling with the Business, in the Cloud